openedx/edx-enterprise/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Translations updated (see docs/internationalization.rst but also this isn't blocking for merge atm)

 **Post merge:**
-- [ ] Tag pushed and a new [version](https://github.com/openedx/edx-enterprise/releases) released
-    - *Note*: Assets will be added automatically.
-You just need to provide a tag (should match your version number) and title and description.
-- [ ] After versioned build finishes in [GitHub Actions](https://github.com/openedx/edx-enterprise/actions), verify version has been pushed to [PyPI](https://pypi.org/project/edx-enterprise/)
-    - Each step in the release build has a condition flag that checks if the rest of the steps are done and if so will deploy to PyPi.
-    (so basically once your build finishes, after maybe a minute you should see the new version in PyPi automatically (on refresh))
 - [ ] PR created in [edx-platform](https://github.com/openedx/edx-platform) to upgrade dependencies (including edx-enterprise)
     - Trigger the '[Upgrade one Python dependency](https://github.com/openedx/edx-platform/actions/workflows/upgrade-one-python-dependency.yml)' action against master in edx-platform with new version number to generate version bump PR
     - This **must** be done after the version is visible in PyPi as `make upgrade` in edx-platform will look for the latest version in PyPi.